Conrail 10 Observation Car

 Conrail 10 stayed relatively unchanged through the Conrail years.
 The interior was again updated with the same floral pattern carpet as Conrail 3.
 A TV was added to see out of the cab of the E8As.
 The car could often be seen on the rear of the Conrail Operation Lifesaver trains with an OLS banner hanging off the railing.
 A versatile car, it ended up going to CSX in the June 1999 takeover.
 Perhaps it was the versatility that saved it as CSX shed itself of some of the other former Conrail business cars.

-Conrail 10 could be set up as a dining room allowing use of the kitchen and tables to eat.
-Browsing through trip booklets of all types you will often see directions that say that lunch was served on car 10.
+Conrail 10 could be set up as a dining room allowing use of the kitchen and tables for meals.
+Browsing through trip booklets of all types, you will often see directions that say that lunch was served on car 10.

-The car remained largely unaltered until around 2006-2007 when CSX made several modifications, including removing some windows, replacing the rear steps, updating the observation platform railings, and repainting the car to its YN3 style paint scheme.
 In 2020, CSX continued its homage to railroad history by giving a B&O inspired paint scheme to their entire business train.
 By September 2020, the former Conrail 10 was repainted and renamed "John T. Collinson" in tribute to his presidency at the B&O from 1979 to 1983.
+CSX began these repaints in anticipation of the 200th anniversary of American railroading in 2027.
+A special thank you to the gentleman at CSX for opening up the car for a visit.

 For those interested in those 6-wheel heavyweight trucks found on Conrail 10 before it was converted, here is some technical information found in my copies of the original office car data books.